For workers

 • the location of your work.

 You should have received an employment contract in your first language, as well as English.
-This contract must provide details of the hours you can expect to work and must not be ‘zero-hours.’
+This contract must provide details of the hours you can expect to work.

 You should receive a pay slip on or before the day you are paid which shows: